ThisguySP/DisguiseCraftPvPControl/README.md

 DisguiseCraftPvPControl
 =======================

 This simple Bukkit plugin breaks the DisguiseCraft disguise of a player who enters combat as either the attacker or attacked with any player or mob (thus slightly invalidating its name as a PvP-related plugin).
+Note that you will not find it on BukkitDev, as the much more feature-rich MobDisguisePvPControl is still maintained.

 Configuration
 -------------